uhub/awesome-perl/README.md

 * [PerlChina/Newbie-Gift](https://github.com/PerlChina/Newbie-Gift) - A tool suite for perl newbie.
 * [Perl-Email-Project/Email-Send](https://github.com/Perl-Email-Project/Email-Send) - perl library for sending email
 * [Lemonade-Stand/Lemonade](https://github.com/Lemonade-Stand/Lemonade) - Perl E-commerce Solution
-* [HouzuoGuo/PerlDB](https://github.com/HouzuoGuo/PerlDB) - This is a programming exercise, do not use in serious code.
 * [atomicules/TTYtter](https://github.com/atomicules/TTYtter) - Unofficial maintenance and mirror of [Floodgap's TTYtter](http://www.floodgap.com/software/ttytter/): an interactive console text-based command-line Twitter client and Perl platform (whew!)
 * [worldmind/perl-test-code-quality-template](https://github.com/worldmind/perl-test-code-quality-template) - Some tests for non-functional testing - you can copy these test to any your perl project
 * [dpavlin/perl-fuse](https://github.com/dpavlin/perl-fuse) - write filesystems in Perl using FUSE